cropsinsilico/python-rapidjson/docs/dumps.rst

    .. _dumps-bytes-mode:
    .. rubric:: `bytes_mode`

-   By default all :class:`bytes` instances are assumed to be ``UTF-8`` encoded strings, and acted on accordingly:
+   By default all :class:`bytes` instances are serialized as raw memory (this differs from the way the original rapidjson extension operates):

    .. doctest::